MustardOS/mustardos.github.io/release/progress/pixie.md

 * Updated extract script to with new extensions
 * Updated fall back for game names for collections and history
 * Updated gradient settings for HDMI resolution
+* Updated HDMI output to only show supported theme resolutions
 * Updated Languages
 * Updated `muxcharge` and `muxsplash` to use background theme colours
 * Updated `muxsplash` to centre image